 8. Eggs are surprisingly hot

-You can also place eggs in an incubator if you want to monitor them more closely.
+ou can also place eggs in an incubator if you want to monitor them more closely.
 Just remember to rotate the eggs 4 – 5 times a day.
+Just remember to rotate the eggs 4-5 times a day.
 This is done naturally by the mother and prevents the embryo from sticking to the side of the shell.
 You can get an incubator that will rotate eggs automatically if you don’t want to do it yourself.

 9. Hens might be able to tell which eggs are healthy